untrobotics/botathon/ArduinoR4Template/README.md

 # Installation

-Ensure  `botathonValues.h` is in the same Sketchbook directory as `main.ino`.
+Ensure all of the files in this folder are in the same Sketchbook directory as `BotathonArduinoBLE.ino`.

 Ensure the following libraries are installed in Arduino IDE:
 * ArduinoBLE (by Arduino)